ElmarJ/casual-uva.nl/pages/strike.md

 The strike is carried out by so called "D4-teachers", which refers to teachers on a D4-contract.
 Also referred to as "junior-docenten" or "werkgroepdocenten".
 To reduce the impact on students, classes continue and feeback is still provided.

+Since June 7 2022, [the strike has been suspended](https://casual-uva.nl/posts/casual-uva-to-suspend-strike-and-monitor-implementation/) awaiting the implementation of [the new UvA Lecturer Policy](https://www.uva.nl/en/content/news/news/2022/04/new-uva-lecturer-policy.html).

 ## Participating departments/programs:

+Striking departments:

 * Sociology
 * Anthropology